Progress Report and Alert Guide for Students

 What can I do if I need help in my class?

-The instructor is the best resource a student has to answer any questions.
-Other support services include tutoring, drop-in math and writing labs, guided study assistance, advisors, and financial aid.
+The instructor is the best resource a student has to answer any questions regarding subject matter.
+Other support services include assistance from an advisor, Brainfuse, and drop-in tutoring labs for various subjects including math and the Writing Center which is located in Vines Building, Room 202.

 How do I make an appointment with my advisor?